barbara-sfx/sfx-docs/ProductDocs/docs/index.md

 # Welcome to SignalFx

-Use tabs at top to view different sample docs.
+Use tabs in sidebar to view different sample docs.